Kierancz/kicz/content/posts/angular-auth.md

 import { Router } from "@angular/router";
 import * as firebase from 'firebase';
 ```
-First we import all our dependencies, using AngularFireDatabase modules so that we can store our user's information for later use and to access the Observable function that we'll use on our user's login in status.
+First we import all our dependencies, using AngularFireDatabase modules so that we can store our user's information for later use and to access the Observable function that we'll use to subscribe to our user's login status.

 ```ts
 @Injectable()